tidepool-org/development/cmd/README.md

 ## Execution Environment

 Most of the operations of `tpctl` either use or manipulate a GitHub repository.
 You may use `tpctl` to configure an existing GitHub repository.
-To do so, provide the name of the repository:
+To do so, provide the name of the repository as the *full name* (including "git@"):

 ```bash
 export REMOTE_REPO=git@github.org:tidepool-org/cluster-test1